-Seven Foot Knoll was not always a lonely post for a single light keeper; over its 133 years of manned operation many families made their homes there.
-In 1936 Eva Marie Bowling, the daughter of keeper James T. Bowling who served from 1872 to 1879, recalled her early life at Seven Foot Knoll Station for a local newspaper.
+Seven Foot Knoll was not always a lonely outpost for lightkeepers, as over its 133 years of manned operation a few families made their home there.
+In 1936, Eva Marie Bowling, the daughter of keeper James T. Bowling who served as head keeper from 1874 to 1879, recalled her early life at Seven Foot Knoll Station for a local newspaper.
 Eva Marie was born at the lighthouse on June 23, 1875 and was nicknamed Knollie after her birthplace.
 “There are five large rooms,” she related, “and we had a piano and big bookcase with no end of books which occupied our time during the long winter evenings.
 Mother had been a school teacher and she taught us, because we had no way to get to and from the shore for school.”
 Ms. Bowling went on to note some of the many chores and duties at the station that contributed to her family’s survival: “We had nets and lines and an abundance of seafood, which we traded with the farmers for vegetables.”
 A hog pen and chicken yard were located on the platform below the living area to further supplement the family’s diet.
 Strong storms occasionally swept away this makeshift barnyard, but the livestock was always rescued beforehand and temporarily housed with the family.
-One day a storm delayed Keeper Bowling’s return to the lighthouse, forcing his wife to take over the lightkeeper duties and arduously ring the fog bell by hand the whole night through.
+One day a storm delayed Keeper Bowling’s return to the lighthouse, forcing his wife to tend the light and ring the fog bell all night.

 The days of a keeper at Seven Foot Knoll Lighthouse ended in 1948, when the light was automated.
-This was welcome news for captain of the port George E. McCabe.
+This was welcome news for George E. McCabe, captain of the port.
 In an interview with The Baltimore Sun, he pointed out that “keepers are hard to get.
 Young people no longer want to live in lighthouses.
 And the oldtimers, who have been at it for years, are disappearing one by one.”
-McCabe related how even Coast Guardsmen eschewed lighthouse duty, pretending to be sick or plagued by boat trouble.
+McCabe related how even coastguardsmen eschewed lighthouse duty, pretending to be sick or plagued by boat trouble.